bigscience-workshop/bigscience/train/tr1-13B-base/README.md

 1. One approach is to simply use 3 independent trainings, while using the same `--seed ` and just have `--exit_interval` as above.
 Though after each training moving the checkpoints away.

 2.
-XXX: Also megatron could be edited to implement `--exit-samples` - so sample-based exit strategy
+XXX: Also megatron code could be extended to implement `--exit-samples` - so sample-based exit strategy

 3. Yet another approach is to do it manually.
-Kill the training after 100, and then restart and kill after 900 iterations, while changing the save interval, and manually fixing up the `checkpoints/gpt2/latest_checkpointed_iteration.txt` to point to the correct checkpoint - since the manual killing might have a few extra checkpoints.
+Kill the training after 100, and then restart and kill after 900 iterations, while changing the save interval, and manually fixing up the `checkpoints/latest` to point to the correct checkpoint - since the manual killing might have a few extra checkpoints.
 So the recipe to follow:

 ```
 ROUND=1